makersacademy/bowling-challenge/README.md

 4. Added function to check for strikes or spares.
 5. Added functions to interface to get the scores from user and to display rolls (nested array).
 Added a submit button to calculate score (sum of elements in array).
 6. Worked on JS file to define logic for the score.
 Linked JS to interface.
 7. Refactored interface: deleted "calculate score" button - score displayed after clicking on "submit" button.
+Final score displayed on a different page.
+8. Added table to display rolls for each frame.